Frederick Lundin: Career

-Lundin served as a member of the Illinois State Senate from 1894–1898.
+Lundin served as a member of the Illinois State Senate from 1894 to 1898.
 He was later selected to serve as an alternate delegate to the Republican National Convention from Illinois in 1904.
 In 1908 Lundin was elected as a Republican Congressman to the 61st United States Congress from Illinois' 7th congressional district in Near North Side, Chicago.
-He was a one-term congressman from March 4, 1909 until March 3, 1911 and was defeated for reelection in 1910.
+He was a one-term congressman from March 4, 1909, until March 3, 1911, and was defeated for reelection in 1910.
 He resumed manufacturing interests and became involved as a Republican party ward boss in Chicago.
 Richard Norton Smith describes Lundin as:

 In exchange for his supporters voting as he told them, Lundin arranged jobs mainly in the municipal sector.